proctaGmbH/n8n-nodes-matool/README.md

 ### MATOOL Trigger Node
 This node receives events from MATOOL to react on in n8n.
-In this initial version you can receive newly created prospects from MATOOL.
+It offers following notifications:
+* prospect creation
+* prospect status change
+* member creation
+* membership termination

 ## Credentials

 In order to use this node you have to be a MATOOL customer and authenticate your account from MATOOL.
-You must generate an API Token in MATOOL if not already done which is then used for authentication inside your n8n node.
+You must generate an API Token for n8n in MATOOL if not already done which is then used for authentication inside your n8n node.

 ## Compatibility